softwareconstruction240/softwareconstruction/chess/1-chess-game/chess-game.md

 ## Pass Off and Grading

+All of the tests in your project must succeed in order to complete this phase.
+If you do not want to complete the extra credit moves then remove those tests from your project.

-To pass off this assignment, meet with a TA and demonstrate that your code passes the provided test cases.
+To pass off this assignment use the course auto-grading tool.
+If your code passes then your grade will automatically be entered in Canvas.

 ### Grading Rubric